Complete Dynamic Logic of Communicating Hybrid Programs: Dynamic Logic of Communicating Hybrid Programs

-In semantics of formulas (\rref{def:semantics_formulas}), the first-order constructs are standard, while the dynamic modalities adapt their semantics from dynamic logic \cite{Harel1979} to communicating programs.
+The formula semantics (\rref{def:semantics_formulas}) of the first-order constructs is standard.
 The ac-box adapts its semantics from Hoare-style ac-reasoning \cite{AcHoare_Zwiers, AcSemantics_Zwiers}, and the ac-diamond is made the modal dual of the ac-box.
-Both dynamic modalities become special cases of the respective ac-modality.
+The semantics of the dynamic modalities equals the semantics of their syntactical embeddings as ac-modalities, and reflects a generalization of their semantics in dynamic logic \cite{Harel1979} to communicating programs.